syncthing/docs/users/stdiscosrv.rst

 - Use of a subdomain name without requiring a port number added to the URL
 - Sharing an SSL certificate with multiple services on the same server

-Note that after this configuration, **clients have to omit the** :code:`?id=...` **parameter from the discovery server URL on their configuration**.
+Note that after this configuration, if the proxy uses a valid HTTPS certificate, **clients should omit the** :code:`?id=...` **parameter from the discovery server URL on their configuration**.
 Client-side validation will be done by checking the visible proxy server's HTTPS certificate.
+If, however, the proxy uses a self-signed or somehow invalid certificate, clients must still set the :code:`?id=...` parameter with the computed hash of the proxy's certificate.
+Using such setup is discouraged and is not covered in this page.
+Always favour using valid and widely recognised certificates.

 Requirements
 ^^^^^^^^^^^^

 - Run the discovery server using the -http flag: :code:`stdiscosrv -http`.
-- SSL certificate/key configured for the reverse proxy
+- SSL certificate/key configured for the reverse proxy.
-- The "X-Forwarded-For" HTTP header must be passed through with the client's real IP address
+- The "X-Forwarded-For" HTTP header must be passed through with the client's real IP address.
 - The "X-SSL-Cert" HTTP header must be passed through with the PEM-encoded client SSL certificate.
 This will be present in POST requests and may be empty in GET requests from clients.
 If you see syncthing-discosrv outputting